nsc-norway/suprDUPr/README.md

 The tool is designed to analyse FASTQ files with un-trimmed reads, in the format output by BCL conversion software (e.g. bcl2fastq).

+## News

+  - Version 1.1: Introduces native support for analysing both reads of paired- end data.
+Because two command-line arguments are needed to specify the input files, it is no longer possible to specify an output file on the command line.
+Instead it is recommended to redirect STDOUT to a file using other methods.

 ## Programs and pipelines

 ### Description